 Photos from Learning Resources.com

 During lockdown, we have done heaps of delicious baking and making yummy treats.
 While this is great, it’s also important remember to eat healthy food and fruit.
-See if you can create a healthy plate and EAT the RAINBO– send me a photo or write a list of what you created and ate.
+See if you can create a healthy plate and EAT the RAINBOW – send me a photo or write a list of what you created and ate.

 Why do we have dawn parades?